SCLiao47/TraceVis/README.md

   - [x] Setup scripts for static visualization
   - [x] format mapbox to have a better view
   - [x] Generate static image for the whole training trace
-- [ ] animation
+- [x] animation
-  - [ ] Test animation process of plotly
+  - [x] Test animation process of plotly.
+It turned out unsuitable in this use case as there are too many frames.
-  - [ ] preprocess data to have animation_frame and animation_group for animation in plotly
+  - [x] Generating each frame of the animation by plotly and save them as .png.
+  - [x] Create .gif from .png images of animation frames.
 - [ ] Packaging
   - [ ] Clean up code
   - [ ] Document write up